 Andrew Caddell retired from Global Affairs Canada in July of 2017, concluding twenty years of service in the Government of Canada.
-He was most recently Senior Policy Advisor, North America Policy and Relations – Mexico with Global Affairs Canada.
+At the time, he was Senior Policy Advisor, North America Policy and Relations – Mexico with Global Affairs Canada.
 He was previously Director of Communications to the Premier of Newfoundland and Labrador; prior to that he worked in the Consular division of DGAC.
-He is currently Executive Director of the Scottish Society of Ottawa.

 In Canada, he was the Director of Communications for the Canadian Minister of Public Works and Government Services from 1994 to 1995 and from 1990 to 1994 was the Director of Public Affairs for the Canadian Institute of Mining, Metallurgy and Petroleum (CIM) in Montreal.